-Yeast is an organism part of an even larger family called Fungi.
-Fungi have been around for thousands of years and are probably some of the most, if not the most, resilient organisms to exist on this planet.
-They have adapted to many types of harsh and barren landscapes.
+Candida is a part of a larger family of organisms called Fungi.
+Fungi have been around for thousands of years and are some of the most resilient organisms to exist on this planet.
+Fungi have adapted to many types of harsh and barren landscapes.
 They have even developed the ability to live without oxygen or very little oxygen for an extended time in order to survive.
 Because of this resilience, they have become hard to eradicate in the environment or when found in the body.

 Candida overgrowth also suppresses the immune system.
-Imagine that your immune system to be an army of 1 million white blood cells.
-They have the job to protect the borders and restore every cell back to normal functioning from the days normal “wear and tear” of daily living and eating.
+Imagine that your immune system is an army of 1 million white blood cells.
+They have the job to protect the borders and restore every cell back to normal functioning from the normal “wear and tear” of daily living and eating.
 Consider now that up to 70% of the body’s immune defense represented as the white blood cells are housed in the lymphatic tissue which surrounds the GI tract.
-The presence of yeast in the GI tract in essence, distracts up to 80% of your normal immune defense from its normal task of protecting the whole body.
+The chronic overabundance or overgrowth of Candida in the GI tract will in essence distract up to 70% of your normal immune defense from its normal task of protecting the whole body.
 That means that 700,000 of the 1,000,000 white blood cells tasked to protect and repair your body are distracted by the constant war going on in your intestines.
 This leads to chronic allergy symptoms, headaches, and frequent upper respiratory infections.
 In children it has been linked to autism, PANDAS/PANS, and attention disorders.

 It does not take long before the immune system becomes completely distracted and even exhausted, while it wages a war against yeast which have an endless potential to replicate.
-Why do I say this?
-Well, all yeast needs to survive and thrive is sugar.
-This is of course supplied in abundance in the average diet.
+How does Candida continue to replicate?
+Well, all yeast needs to survive and thrive is sugar and refined carbohydrates.
+This is of course supplied in abundance in the average American diet.